- About Us

 The Gideon Fellowship Program is the the Office of the State Public Defender's primary means of hiring entry-level attorneys.
 Each year, two Gideon Fellows are selected to serve a two-year term appointment in one of our public defender offices.
+The fellowship begins in September after the fellows receives notification they passed the Iowa bar exam.
 Fellows will serve alongside career public defenders representing clients, trying cases, and participating in training and mentoring through the State Public Defender's New Attorney Development Program.
 Fellows are eligible to apply for permanent public defender positions during the term of their fellowship and it is hoped that successful fellows will continue their careers long-term in Iowa with the Office of the State Public Defender.

 Third-year law students and current state or federal judicial law clerks are eligible to apply to the Gideon Fellowship Program.
 We are seeking new attorneys who are passionate about providing competent and zealous representation for their clients in criminal and juvenile proceedings.
 While many cases resolve through plea negotiations or other noncontested proceedings, we expect public defenders to be trial attorneys, capable and eager to try a case to the court or a jury.
 Prior criminal courtroom experience, through law school clinics, public defender or prosecution internships, or mock trial are preferred.
 A Gideon Fellow must be licensed to practice law in Iowa prior to beginning employment with the Office of the State Public Defender.
 Any offer of employment to a person not yet admitted to practice in Iowa will be subject to the person being admitted to practice prior to the commencement of the fellowship.

-The Office of the State Public Defender will be hiring for Gideon Fellows to being working in the following two offices on or about October 3, 2016:
+The Office of the State Public Defender will be hiring for Gideon Fellows to being working in the following two offices after passing the Iowa bar exam:

-Gideon Fellows are covered by the collective bargaining agreement between the State and AFSCME, which governs salary and benefits.
-A fellow will be hired at Pay Grade 29, which currently has a starting salary of $49,712.00.
-After the successful completion of a six-month probationary period, the fellow will receive a 4.5% pay increase.
-The fellow will receive a second pay 4.5% increase after completing eighteen months of service.
+Gideon Fellows are covered by the collective bargaining agreement between the State and AFSCME.
+A fellow will be hired at Pay Grade 29, which currently has a starting salary of $54,745.60.

 Additional information about the salary for other permanent SPD attorney positions is available on the Legal Careers page.